confluentinc/demo-siem-optimization/instructions/abbreviated.md

 ## Introduction

 Keep this guide open on a separate screen so you can refer to it throughout the demo.
-It is suggested to can go to GitHub to benefit from code copy button functionality.
+View the file on GitHub in order to benefit from code copy button functionality.
 - https://github.com/confluentinc/demo-siem-optimization/instructions/abbreviated.md

 1. You will be using docker-compose to start the demo up but if you have run this demo before in the same directory you will